 Any investment you choose has its pros and cons.
 However, we feel investing in Fundrise is a smart option for us considering where we’re at in life at the moment.

-For that reason, I plopped $1,000 into a Fundrise account and plan to contribute once per month at the same time we make our monthly contribution to our Solo 401(k) accounts.
+For that reason, I plopped $1,000 into a Fundrise account and will continue contributing to it over time.
 Here’s why we ultimately decided to invest in Fundrise despite its pitfalls:

 - We want to stay diversified.
 Since we’re self-employed and able to save a lot of money for retirement, we want to make sure we stay diversified as much as possible.
-So yes, we mostly invest in index funds.
-But, we still want to invest in real estate to diversify even more.
+We mostly invest in index funds, but we still want to invest in real estate to diversify even further.

 - We don’t need more rental properties at the moment.
 I love buying physical property that you can see and touch, but shopping for another rental property is not very realistic for us right now.
-We have plenty on our plates running a business and traveling the world with two kids.
+With running a business and traveling the world with two kids, we already have plenty on our plates.
 The two rental properties we have now are manageable, but I don’t want to add more to the mix.

 - I don’t want to hire a property management company.
 At least some people reading this are probably wondering why we don’t buy physical rental property and just hire a property management company to take care of things.
 I know myself well enough to realize I could never be happy with that kind of arrangement, so I’m not going to force it.
 I am super Type A and I don’t relinquish control of things easily.
 I have no plans to change either, so why fight it?

 - We are already maxing out tax-advantaged retirement accounts.
-Last but not least, we are already maxing out our regular retirement accounts, but still have cash to invest every month.
-Since we have Solo 401(k) accounts, we can each contribute $18,500 plus 25% of our earnings each year.
+Last but not least, we are already maxing out our regular retirement accounts but still have cash to invest every month.
+Since we have Solo 401(k) accounts, we can each contribute $19,000 plus up to 25% of our earnings each year.
 We max those out, then look for other ways to invest our money.
 This strategy works well for us since it helps reduce our taxable income by thousands every year.
 (We pay a ton of taxes, so this is important!)